Biggs (TV channel)

+Biggs (known until 1 December 2013 as Panda Biggs) is a Portuguese basic pay television channel targeted to teens and youth from ages 15 to 24.

+History

-Biggs is a Portuguese basic cable and satellite television targeted to children, teens and youth ages 8 to 14.
-It was launched on 1 December 2009 on the NOS platform.
-It airs live-action shows, films, anime and cartoon shows.
+The services was initially set to be named Bute, later Biggs, but was renamed Panda Biggs at the request of ERC.
+It was launched on 1 December 2009 on the ZON platform.
+It was targeted to children and teens from ages 8 to 14.
+It aired live-action shows, films, anime and cartoon shows.
 It also used to air archived programs from Canal Panda.
-Its design is very similar to that of YTV and Disney XD.
+Its design is similar to that of YTV and Disney XD.
+Initially on digital cable, the channel launched on its analog service on 1 February 2010, replacing Cartoon Network, which became a digital-only channel after that date.

-On 1 June 2021, it was launched another Portuguese TV channel targeted to children called Panda Kids.
+On 1 June 2021, Dreamia launched another Portuguese TV channel targeted to children called Panda Kids.
 It airs almost mostly the anime and cartoon shows formerly aired on Biggs, including new ones and films, some formerly aired on Canal Panda.
-Initially it was supposed to be the first Portuguese pop-up TV channel for children, but due to the increase of the channel's target audience ratings, Dreamia decided to make it as a regular and permanent channel like Biggs and Canal Panda.
+Initially it was supposed to be a pop-up channel, but due to the increase of the channel's target audience ratings, Dreamia decided to make it as a regular and permanent channel, while Biggs was refocused as a teen channel, primarily airing live-action series as its key content.

+Starting from 5 July 2023, the channel only airs live-action shows and films for teens and young adults.